edwelker/website/content/posts/xslt-copy-copy-of.md

 <?xml version="1.0" encoding="UTF-8"??><stylesheet version="1.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform"><template match="/"><copy-of select="inventory/item[name = 'XSLT']"></copy-of></template></stylesheet>
 ```

-Which gives you exactly what you were looking for, the "item” with the name "XSLT”.
+Which gives you exactly what you were looking for, the "item" with the name "XSLT".

 ```
 <pre lang="xml">